 What to wear skiing Checklist

-If you take nothing else away from this, though, at least remember two things; layers and sun cream.
-Multiple layers rather than one big, thick jacket will help keep you warmer in cold weather because warm air is trapped between the layers, and if you get too warm you can always cool down by removing layers.
-And sun cream because, if the sun comes out, the unprotected areas of your face will get burnt.
+The key thing to take note is layers and sun cream.
+Wear multiple layers rather than one big thick jacket will help keep you warmer in cold weather and if you get too warm you can always cool down by removing layers.
+Sun cream is also so important and is where a lot of people get caught out as if the sun comes out, the unprotected areas of your face will get burnt.
 This is more prevalent with spring skiing, but the sun can make an appearance any time and its effects are more powerful at altitude.
-Additionally, because the sun's rays are reflected off the snow, which makes them stronger still, your skin is being hit from all directions.
-Most people learn this the hard way, don't be one of them.
+Also as the sun's rays are reflected off the snow it makes them stronger and your skin is being hit from all directions.
+Most people learn the hard way and end up coming back after their trip with a panda goggle burn (i.e. the bottom of their face red).
+Don't be one of them!

-Skiing isn't the cheapest of sports to get into, but kitting yourself out with the right stuff needn't break the bank.
-Over time you can invest in new and cooler clothing and equipment, but when you first start out you can get everything you need fairly cheaply from reasonably priced outdoor pursuits retailers like Mountain Warehouse, and even pick up some decent bits from the likes of TK Maxx.
+Skiing isn't the cheapest of sports to get into, but kitting yourself out with the right stuff shouldn’t break the bank.
+Over time you can invest in new and cooler clothing and equipment, but when you first start out you can get everything you need fairly cheaply from reasonably priced outdoor pursuits retailers like Decathlon and Cotswolds or even pick up some hidden gems from the likes of TK Maxx.
 You don't necessarily need to buy everything, try borrowing kit where possible, and some shops even have ski clothing available to hire.

 All set for your ski holiday?

 Hopefully you now have all you need to help you choose the right equipment for your upcoming ski trip.
-Essentially, you just need to make sure the clothing you wear offers sufficient protection against the elements, and keeps you warm, dry and comfortable.
-You don’t have to look coordinated, just be concerned with staying safe and concentrate on developing your skills.
+Essentially, you just need to make sure the clothing you wear offers sufficient protection against the elements, and keep you warm and dry.
 For more tips on what to take read the first ski holiday packing checklist.

 You can find more information on various aspects of holiday planning in our beginner guides section.
 Need the perfect ski deal for your first holiday?
 Browse our latest ski deals.